whysosuso/whysosuso.github.io/Susovan-Mahapatra-bucket-list.md

 - Bungee Jumping

 - Start a Bookshop

 - Start a Bakery

 - Run a Marathon

 - ~Start a blog~

 - Go Backpacking in Europe

 - Visit Tuvalu with Saloni

 - Build a scalable business

 - ~Fall in love~

 - Have a library at home

 - Start a podcast/talkshow

 - Become a Board Member of Ashoka University

 - Take parents on an international vacation

 - Learn how to invest(Create wealth?)

 - ~Work with a startup~

+- Cook a 3 course meal for family